sr99622/Proxmox_Wireless/README.md

 As you work with Proxmox and start creating virtual machines, you will start building a collection of iso files, which can be quite large.
 There is a way to integrate them into the PVE from a bulk storage device so that you don't have to dedicate a lot of space from your main drive to house them.

 The first step is to assign a directory on the bulk storage in which to house the ISO files.
-The name of this directory has a specific requirement in that it should end with a particular path.
+The name of this directory has a specific requirement in that it should end with a particular path naming convention.
 Continuing with the hdd example, this path would be

     /mnt/hdd/var/lib/vz/template/iso